Green Business Partners

 • Are non-profit organizations eligible for membership?

 Only Fairfax County businesses with a valid business license are eligible for the Membership or Leader level.
 However, the program is interested in partnering with any organization interested in promoting climate action and sustainability practices.
 Non-profit organizations, trade groups or other organizations that don’t meet the membership criteria can still be recognized as an “Ally” of the program.
-Learn more about the Green Business Partners Allies.
+Learn more about Allies in the section above.

 If you have questions about eligibility, please email us at greenbusiness@fairfaxcounty.gov.